UK rebukes German-British software company Gamma

 Three Yemenis vs Germany: Survivors of a US drone strike file legal action against German government

-15 October 2014 - On 29th August 2012, five rockets fired by US drones struck the village of Khashamir in eastern Yemen.
-Faisal bin Ali Jaber, Ahmed Saeed bin Ali Jaber und Khaled Mohmed Naser bin Ali Jaber as many other of their family had gathered in the village to celebrate a wedding.
-They survived, but two members of the family were killed in the strike.
+15 October 2014 - On 29th August 2012, five rockets fired by US drones struck a village in Yemen.
+Faisal bin Ali Jaber, Ahmed Saeed bin Ali Jaber und Khaled Mohmed Naser bin Ali Jaber as many other of their family had gathered there to celebrate a wedding.
+Two members of the family were killed in the strike.
 Other family members suffer from ongoing trauma since the drone strike.
 The US military base in Ramstein was used to help carry out the attack.
 Despite this link, the German government continues to deny any responsibility for civilian deaths caused by US drone warfare.
 The family bin Ali Jaber now lodged a complaint against the German government at the Administrative Court in Cologne.
-The three Yemeni nationals are calling on Germany to accept legal and political responsibility for US drone warfare in Yemen and to stop the use of the US military base and in particular the satellite relay station in Ramstein (southwestern Germany).
+The Yemeni nationals are calling on Germany to accept legal and political responsibility for US drone warfare.